This text is translated into Russian by google automatic human level neural machine.

 General Director of SUMOTORI Group Vitaly Verkeenko about event tourism, car business and projects in the Free Port Vladivostok

-The tourist and recreational cluster Primorskoye Koltso is one of the priority projects for the development of Primorsky Krai.
+The Primorskoye Koltso tourist and recreational cluster is one of the priority development projects of the Primorsky Territory.
 And not only in the field of tourism.
-The cluster gained its fame thanks to the efforts of a whole team of like-minded people, the desire to do something not so much for themselves as for the region and its guests, something meaningful, attractive and able to compete with similar foreign projects.
-General Director of TRC Primorskoe Ring and SUMOTORI Technology Holding Vitaly Verkeenko told EastRussia about the promotion of this social project to a greater extent, as well as the prospects for the development of the automotive market in Primorye and new business initiatives.
+The cluster gained its fame thanks to the efforts of a whole team of like-minded people, the desire to do something significant, attractive and capable of competing with similar foreign projects, not so much for themselves, as for the region and its guests.
+Vitaly Verkeenko, General Director of the Primorskoye Koltso shopping and entertainment complex and the SUMOTORI technoholding, told EastRussia about the promotion of this largely social project, as well as about the prospects for the development of the automotive market in Primorye and new business initiatives.